Special Educational Needs and Disabilities Co-ordinator: Miss Faye Lunt

-For pupils who are identified as having SEMHD needs members of staff such as the class teacher, teaching assistants, learning mentor and SENCO, who are readily available for pupils who wish to discuss issues and concerns.
+For pupils who are identified as having SEMHD needs members of staff such as the class teacher, teaching assistants, Family Link Champions and SENCO, who are readily available for pupils who wish to discuss issues and concerns.

-Children have access to a learning mentor, to discuss any issues they may have.
+Children have access to the Family Link Champions, to discuss any issues they may have.

 For pupils who find lunch times a struggle there are a variety of lunch time clubs on offer.

-We have a well-being centre (Acorn Wood) and staff trained to address a variety of social, emotional and mental health needs.
-The well-being centre is staffed by our two family link champions who work with both children and parents to offer support during their time at Abbey Hulton Primary School.
+We have a Nurture Group (Acorn Wood) and staff trained to address a variety of social, emotional and mental health needs.

 4. Who is the school SENCO and the key staff that will help pupils with SEN?